BreezyPixels — KarmaCaptain Reddit marketing client

 Redacted · client confidential

-"We cut paid spend by 70% in month two.
+"We cut paid spend 70% in month two.
 Reddit is doing what paid ads were doing at a fraction of the CAC, and it doesn't shut off when you stop paying.
-That's not a channel — that's an asset."
+We treat it like an owned asset now."

 05